 As part of its Digital Single Market strategy, the European Commission performed a review of the PSI Directive, on the basis of a public online consultation, fulfilling the periodic review obligation foreseen in the Directive.

 Building on the results of this consultation, together with an extensive evaluation of the Directive and an impact assessment, the European Commission proposed on 25 April 2018 a revision of the PSI Directive, as part of a package of measures aiming to facilitate the creation of a common data space in the EU.
+On 22 January 2019, negotiators from the European Parliament, the Council of the EU and the Commission reached an agreement on the revision proposed by the Commission.
+Once adopted, the Directive would be renamed as the Open Data and Public Sector Information Directive and will make public sector and publicly funded data re-usable.

 In addition to the PSI Directive, a number of non-legislative measures support the opening up of public sector information, such as the Public Sector Information expert group (PSI Group).